 Hey there!

-I'm Nini, currently hanging out in DFW, TX, making things here and there, and increasingly claiming various spots in my parents' home as my studio.
+I'm Nini, a Vietnamese-American artist and designer currently based in DFW, TX, making things here and there, and increasingly claiming various spots in my parents' home as my studio.

 As of this moment, I’ve been making with: